pytest-dev/pytest-asyncio/docs/reference/fixtures/index.rst

 event_loop
 ==========
+*This fixture is deprecated.*

+*If you want to request an asyncio event loop with a scope other than function scope, use the "loop_scope" argument to* :ref:`reference/markers/asyncio` *when marking the tests.
+If you want to return different types of event loops, use the* :ref:`reference/fixtures/event_loop_policy` *fixture.*

 Creates a new asyncio event loop based on the current event loop policy.
 The new loop is available as the return value of this fixture for synchronous functions, or via `asyncio.get_running_loop <https://docs.python.org/3/library/asyncio-eventloop.html#asyncio.get_running_loop>`__ for asynchronous functions.
 The event loop is closed when the fixture scope ends.